VoxelPrismatic/rabbit.nvim/README.md

 -- Defaults
 require("rabbit").setup({
+    colors = {
+        title = {               -- Title text
+            fg = "#000000",     -- Grabs from Normal
+            bold = true,
+        },
+        index = {               -- Index numbers
+            fg = "#000000",     -- Grabs from Comment
+            italic = true,
+        },
+        dir = {                 -- Folders
+            fg = "#000000",     -- Grabs from NonText
+        },
+        file = {                -- File name
+            fg = "#000000",     -- Grabs from Normal
+        },
+        term = {                -- Addons, eg :term or :Oil
+            fg = "#000000",     -- Grabs from Constant
+            italic = true,
+        },
+        noname = {              -- No buffer name set
+            fg = "#000000",     -- Grabs from Function
+            italic = true,
+        },
+    },

+    window = {
         box = {
             top_left = "╭",     -- Top left corner of box
             top_right = "╮",    -- Top right corner of box
             bottom_left = "╰",  -- Bottom left corner of box
             bottom_right = "╯", -- Bottom right corner of box
             vertical = "│",     -- Vertical wall
             horizontal = "─",   -- Horizontal ceiling
             emphasis = "═",     -- Emphasis around title, like `──══ Rabbit ══──`
         },

-    box = "rounded",            -- One of "rounded", "square", "thick", "double"
+        box_style = "round",    -- One of "round", "square", "thick", "double"

-    window = {
-        title = "Rabbit",       -- Window title
-        emphasis_width = 8,     -- How many emphasis characters to put around the title
+        emphasis_width = 8,     -- Eg: `──────══ Rabbit ══──────` or `──══════ Rabbit ══════──`
-        width = 64,             -- How wide the Rabbit window should be height = 24,            -- How tall the Rabbit window should be

-        -- When floating, Rabbit will always use the bounds of the current window.
-        -- That means, in split screen, if you open Rabbit in the left window, -- it will (with default options) stick to the bottom right corner. float = {
-            "bottom", "right",  -- Placement of the Rabbit window, "bottom", "top", "left", "right" },
+        float = true,           -- Plain `true` means use bottom right corner

         float = {
             top = 10000,        -- Top offset in lines
             left = 10000,       -- Left offset in columns
         },

-        float = true,           -- Plain `true` means use bottom right corner
+        float = {
+            "bottom",           -- "top" or "bottom;" MUST BE FIRST "right",            -- "left" or "right;" MUST BE LAST },

         -- When using split screen, it will try to use the width and height provided earlier.
-        -- Eg, if splitting left or right, it will use the width provided, but current window height -- Eg, if splitting above or below, it will use the height provided, but the current window width -- NOTE: `float` must be explicitly set to false in order to split -- NOTE: If both `float` and `split` are unset, the Rabbit window will be full screen split = "right",        -- Which side to split the Rabbit window on. "left", "right", "above", "below" split = true,           -- Plain `true` means use the right side },
+        -- Eg, if splitting left or right, it will use the width provided, but current window height -- Eg, if splitting above or below, it will use the height provided, but the current window width -- NOTE: `float` must be explicitly set to false in order to split -- NOTE: If both `float` and `split` are unset, the Rabbit window will be full screen split = true,           -- Plain `true` means use the right side

+        split = "right",        -- One of "left", "right", "above", "below"

+        overflow = ":::",       -- String to display when folders overflow

+        path_len = 12,          -- How many characters to display in folder name before cutting off },

-    keys = {
+    default_keys = {
-        quit = {                -- Close Rabbit; don't jump
+        close = {               -- Default bindings to close Rabbit
             "<Esc>",
+            "q",
             "<leader>",
-            "q",
         },

-        confirm = {             -- Jump to selected buffer
+        select = {              -- Default bindings to select a buffer "<CR>",
-            "<CR>"
         },

-        open = {                -- Open Rabbit
+        open = {                -- Default bindings to open Rabbit
             "<leader>r",
         },

-        to = {
-            history = "r",      -- Change to 'History' panel reopen = "r",       -- Change to 'Reopen' panel },
+        file_add = {            -- Default bindings to add current buffer to persistent history
+            "a",                -- This would act like Prime's Harpoon, but it isn't implemented yet },

+        file_del = {            -- Default bindings to remove current buffer from persistent history
+            "d",                -- This would act like Prime's Harpoon, but it isn't implemented yet },
     },

-    paths = {
-        min_visible = 3,        -- How many folders to display before cutting off
-        rollover = 12,          -- How many characters to display in folder name before cutting off overflow = ":::",       -- String to display when folders overflow },

-    colors = {                  -- These should all be highlight group names title = "Statement",    -- I don't feel like making a color API for this, just :hi and deal with it box = {
+    plugin_opts = {             -- Plugin specific options you'd like to set
-            history = "Function",
+        history = {
+            color = "#d7827e",  -- Border color
+            switch = "r",       -- Keybind to switch to the history window from within Rabbit keys = {},          -- See the API for more details },
-            reopen = "Macro",
+        reopen = {
+            color = "#907aa9",  -- Border color
+            switch = "o",       -- Keybind to switch to the reopen window from within Rabbit keys = {},          -- See the API for more details },
     },

-        index = "Comment",
-        dir = "NonText",
-        file = "",
-        noname = "Error",
-        shell = "MoreMsg",
+    enable = {                  -- Builtin plugins to enable immediately
+        "history",              -- The first plugin loaded will be the default in the event an invalid plugin is requested "reopen",
     },
 })
 ```

-### Preview
+### (old) Preview

 https://github.com/VoxelPrismatic/rabbit.nvim/assets/45671764/da149bd5-4f6d-4c83-b6cb-67f1be762e2a